QueenChristina/Neverending-Dream-RPG-in-Python/README.md

 This is a work in progress that I will be updating ocasionally.
-Please be respectful!
-Do not copy and claim any portion of this as your own, but feel free to take a look at the code and learn from this.
-Ask me if you ever have any questions.
+Please be respectful!Feel free to take a look at the code and learn from this. :D Ask me if you ever have any questions.

 Neverending Dream is a story driven RPG that questions the line between dream and reality.
 This is a personal project started in early